 Why Is the Art World the Target of Money Laundering?

 On the other hand, there ıs the crucial point is that it should be considered.
 It is that the art world is not highly regulated by national, local, and global regulators.
 Institutions that serve the financial sector are subject to very heavy regulations.
-Due to these regulations, crimes such as money laundering and terrorist financing are tried to be prevented.
+Due to these money laundering regulations, crimes such as money laundering and terrorist financing are tried to be prevented.
 However, there are no such regulations in the art world, and criminals make good use of this deficit.
-Therefore, efforts to subject US art vendors to Anti-Money Laundering (AML) obligations have increased recently.
+Therefore, efforts to subject US art vendors to aml obligations have increased recently.

 Ways to Money Laundering in the Art World

 A work of art purchased from a museum is transported to any freeport or to a high-security warehouse near airports.
 Artwork can be kept here for years without damage.
 As a result, the work to you disappears out of sight.
 At this point, free ports make the act of disappearance much easier.
 In addition, as long as they are kept in the warehouses in these ports, the works of art are considered in transit, and therefore tax is avoided.
 Artifacts here can be sold privately and anonymously, even without leaving the port.
 At this point, if the buyer is willing to pay high prices, the value of the work can be sold at a much higher price.

 Due to the special nature of the works and the transactions taking place, it becomes difficult for governments to monitor and control the sales.
 The transactions made can be sent to the destination country via many countries by invoicing low values.
 Transactions across multiple countries make the job even more complex.

 Artworks That Can Be Used for Money Laundering